 Body armor is recommended by many survival sites and books.
 Some of our readers who are further along in their preparedness journey have asked how they might have a degree of protection from bullets flying, especially since apartment dwellers cannot make changes to their walls or structures.
 In terms of survival needs, this falls under the “security” category, but like choosing weapons for survival, it is strictly a personal choice.
+For those preppers who are already confident in their amount of water, food, First Aid, fire and shelter supplies and are looking to improve on their security needs, it’s good to be aware of what’s available.

 The last time we visited a gun show, a body armor vendor had a display and was inviting people to try them on.
-I wasn’t really in the market for one, but was interested in finding out what it was like so I gave it a try.
+I wasn’t really in the market for one but was interested in finding out what it was like so I gave it a try.
 The seller had rifle resistant body armor which had ceramic plates inside.
 When I put it on, I thought I was going to keel over!
 I was unprepared for how heavy it was.
 The whole thing weighed about 15 pounds.
 I was glad I tried it on though, as I realized how little I know about body armor.

 Fortunately, SafeGuard Clothing has some good information on types of body armor.
 With their permission, I am reprinting the following: